NVIDIA DOCA Secure Channel Application Guide

 Application Execution

-The secure channel application is provided in both source and binary forms.
-The binary is located under
+The secure channel application is provided in source form.
+Therefore, a compilation is required before the application can be executed.

 Application usage instructions: